alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi.
-I am Diego Wang, an undergraduate student at University of Virginia.
+Hi, I am Letao Wang, an undergrad at University of Virginia.
+I also go by Diego.
 Thanks for visiting my page!